Paul-J-Company/Systems-Design/Systems-Design-Topics.md

 &ensp;&ensp;&ensp;&ensp;The new release candidate is thoroughly tested<br>
 &ensp;&ensp;&ensp;&ensp;before being switched with the production environment,<br>
 &ensp;&ensp;&ensp;&ensp;allowing for a smooth transition without any downtime or errors.<br>
-What is Serverless?<br>
-&ensp;&ensp;The purpose of serverless technology is to provide a way<br>
-&ensp;&ensp;to build and run applications without having to consider<br>
-&ensp;&ensp;the underlying hosts at all.<br>
-&ensp;&ensp;To support serverless applications, a cloud provider provisions<br>
-&ensp;&ensp;and deallocates servers as needed behind the scenes.<br>
-&ensp;&ensp;Containers and serverless can work together.<br>
-&ensp;&ensp;For instance, the core of your application may run on containers,<br>
-&ensp;&ensp;but some supplementary backend tasks, such as user authentication,<br>
-&ensp;&ensp;may run on serverless functions.<br>
 What is a Microservice Application?<br>
 &ensp;&ensp;The term microservice is not a well-defined term.<br>
 &ensp;&ensp;There is no rigorous/unambiguous definition of when a service starts or stops being a microservice.<br>